 LGO Summer Core

-Beginning in June, these required courses prepare students for further engineering coursework at MIT and a management career in operations and technology.
+Beginning in June, these required courses prepare students for completing the dual degree, further engineering coursework at MIT, and a management career in operations and technology.
 The summer courses include focuses on Organizational Leadership and Change, Lean Tools and Applications, Programming in Python, Operations Management, Building and Leading Effective Teams, Systems Optimization and Analysis, and Probability, Statistics, Data Analytics, and Machine Learning.

 The Summer Core also includes local plant treks around the Boston area and the foundations of LGO’s Leadership Components.